kshi2015/FinOpsAgent/README.md

 ---

+## TL;DR
+This project tackles a common problem in fast-growing companies: supplier billing and invoice issues that bounce between teams and get buried in long email threads.
+When a supplier message comes in, the tool identifies what the issue is (for example, payment status, onboarding, or an invoice question) and directs it to the right internal person.
+For simple requests, it can suggest a quick standard response; for complicated ones, it escalates the message with helpful context and recommended next steps so the team can act faster.
+After a teammate confirms the facts, the tool drafts a clear, supplier-friendly reply.
+Nothing is sent automatically—people review and approve before any external message goes out—helping prevent mistakes with sensitive financial information.

+---

 ## What This Is

 Orchestrai is an AI agent for Accounts Payable (AP) operations.
 It reads incoming supplier emails, classifies them, routes them to the correct internal team, drafts a professional reply, and generates an internal handoff note — all from a single email submission.